Douglas E. Lynch: Work in Education Innovation

-At Penn he has launched a handful of new endeavors including the first joint doctoral program in work-based learning (with the Wharton School) and the executive masters for Teach for America corps members serving Philadelphia as well as an education business plan competition.
 Lynch also launched GSE films and the first movie he produced won a "Teddy" Award for best documentary.
 He also launched the NEST and the Milken Business Plan Competition, the largest education business plan competition in the world.
 He was invited to serve on American Enterprise Institute's Future of Education Reform as well as Harvard's Futures of Education Reform Initiative.
-In 2012, Lynch did a TED Talk on innovation and was also selected as one of the most important education scholars.
+In 2012, Lynch did a TED Talk on innovation.